 Oh, yes I do.
 If you really want them, get in touch and I’ll send you a link.
 Not as pretty as this site, but it does the job.

 I am absolutely tickled that you think I might be a fit for your team or project.
 I’d love to hear more, so please don’t hesitate to get in touch.
+And in the meantime, subscribe to my newsletter, joyride.
+It's a monthly conversation about work, art, and beauty.

 TELL ME ABOUT THE OPPORTUNITY